Restore the Balance of Federalism and Optimize Intergovernmental Partnerships

 In the 118th Congress, Reps.
 Gerry Connolly (D-Va.) and Marc Molinaro (R-N.Y.) introduced the bipartisan Restore the Partnership Act to reconstitute and reform the U.S. Advisory Council on Intergovernmental Relations (ACIR).
 The purpose of this new commission, the Commission on Intergovernmental Relations of the United States, would be to facilitate cooperation and accountability among federal, state, tribal and local governments.
 The new commission would include four seats for county elected officials.

-Counties also support reintroduction and passage of the Unfunded Mandates Information Transparency Act (UMITA), which would update the Unfunded Mandates Reform Act (UMRA).
+On January 21, Rep. Virginia Doc (R-N.C.) introduced the Unfunded Mandates Accountability and Transparency Act, which would update the Unfunded Mandates Reform Act (UMRA).
 While UMRA still serves as a guiding principle for new legislation, over time Congress has found ways to circumvent the law and federal agencies have unevenly applied federalism consultation protocols in the rulemaking process.
-Passing UMITA would address both issues and further strengthen intergovernmental collaboration and the quality of laws and regulations approved by the federal government.
-Counties urge Congress to reintroduce and pass these bills in the 119th Congress.
+Passing the Unfunded Mandates Accountability and Transparency Act would address both issues and further strengthen intergovernmental collaboration and the quality of laws and regulations approved by the federal government.
+Counties urge Congress to pass these bills in the 119th Congress.

 Key Talking Points